If Your Plant Has Yellow Leaves With Green Veins, This Is What It Means

 How to Treat Yellow Leaves with Green Veins

-3. Have your soil tested to determine the the pH of your soil.
+- Have your soil tested to determine the the pH of your soil.
 You can purchase a home soil testing kit at your local garden center—it’s easy to do.
-IF your soil pH is over 7.0, that means that it’s alkaline and taking steps to acidify your soil should be taken to help your iron deficient plants.
+If your soil pH is over 7.0, that means that it’s alkaline and taking steps to acidify your soil should be taken to help your iron deficient plants.

-4. Adding ammonium sulfate or elemental sulfur will also help to acidify your soil (lower the pH), but the effect won’t last forever.
-They will have to be reapplied periodically.
+- Adding ammonium sulfate or elemental sulfur will also help to acidify your soil (lower the pH), but the effect won’t last forever.
+These will have to be reapplied periodically.